 Quality of the Paint Job

-When low-quality paints are used for a painting job or done poorly, the distance between each repainting period will be short.
+When low-quality paints are used or the job is done poorly, the distance between each repainting period will be short.
 Suppose you notice the quality of paint used on the surfaces of your new home could be better; it is always best to have it repainted immediately.
 Before moving into a new home, you should know when the house was last repainted.
-If you can't get can't to this information, you should have the entire house repainted.
+If you can't access this information, you should have the entire house repainted.

 Maintenance Culture

-This is focused on the preventative maintenance routine carried out on your exterior paint job and identifying paint job problems before they get worse.
-Whenever you notice any sign of wear and tear, you have to take the appropriate action before getting worse.
+This focuses on the preventative maintenance routine carried out on your exterior paint job and identifying problems before they get worse.
+Whenever you notice any sign of wear and tear, you have to take the appropriate action before it gets worse.
 There are specific signs to watch out for, such as rot, mold attack, insect and rodent infestation, stains, dampness, and chalkiness.
-Sometimes all that needs to be done is to wash the infected paints or retouch the stained parts.
+Sometimes, all that needs to be done is to wash the infected paints or retouch the stained parts.

 Climatic Conditions And Other Elements

 Before commencing any new painting project, treating all rotten wood, cracks, molds, and holes in the stucco is essential.
-Also, ensure that all infractions are well taken care of not to disrupt the paint job.
-Checking the weather is also a good idea, as having a day’s hard day washed off by rain will be a fall.
+Also, ensure that all infractions are handled well to not disrupt the paint job.
+Checking the weather is also a good idea, as having a day's hard day washed off by rain will result in a fall.

 Also, try your best to hire a professional painter.
 This is because a professional knows how to give you a perfect result.
 They will also be mindful of all external and internal factors that could ruin the paint job.